Earthplace Preschool Policies & Procedures

 Diphtheria*: Until two negative cultures collected 24 hours after completion of medication

-Fungus or ringworm*: Excluded at end of school day.
+Fungus or ringworm*: Excluded at end of the school day.
 May return when certified by health care provider that patient is under adequate treatment and no longer infectious.

 Hepatitis A*: Until one week after onset of illness, jaundice, or as directed by health care dept. when passive immunoprophylaxis has been administered to appropriate children and staff.